LGAPIPortalSuperAdmin/cms/cmsContents/yamlManagement/yaml_thinq_en.md

           Identification tokens used to call ThinQ API.
 The Identification tokens can only be used for personal and non-commercial purposes.
 To develop additional services not sanctioned by LG Electronics, the developer must discuss the matter regarding the additional services with LG Electronics, and then acquire a written consent from LG Electronics.
             1. Visit the website: https://connect-pat.lgthinq.com
             2. Log in on the ThinQ account.
-            3. Select the "Create New Token" button.
+            3. Select the "ADD NEW TOkEN" button.
             4. Enter Token name.
             5. Select a feature you want.
-            6. Select the "Create Token" button, and the token will be created.
+            6. Select the "CREATE TOKEN" button, and the token will be created.
 You will then be redirected to the PAT page.
             7. Copy the newly generated token for use.
       - name: Device API
         description: |
           API used to request ThinQ device information and control the device.
       - name: Push API
         description: |
-          API used to subscribe to/unsubscribe the push messages generated from the ThinQ devices.
+          API used to subscribe/unsubscribe the push messages generated from the ThinQ devices.
       - name: Event API
         description: |
-          API used to subscribe to/unsubscribe the event messages generated from the ThinQ devices when their statuses change.
+          API used to subscribe/unsubscribe the event messages generated from the ThinQ devices when their statuses change.
       - name: Client API
         description: |
           API used to issue/register user device authentication certificate for receiving messages delivered from the ThinQ devices.